 Branch No. 27

-Branch No. 27 and Branch No. 47 Have become one branch in 1996.
+Branch No. 27 and Branch No. 47 have become one branch in 1996.

-LAST NUMBER USED:76
+LAST NUMBER USED: 85

 1 THOMAS (1) LATTA

-In 1739-40, as the Dutch then were rapidly coming to Pennsylvania, William Penn laid out, in what is now Adams county, a reservation for himself and family, and called it the “Manor of Masque,” after the title of an old English estate belonging to some of his distant relatives.
-He had laid out “manors” before this in the eastern part of the State.
 Among the earliest settlers of the "Manor of Maske" in 1740 was Thomas Latta.
 He may have been the head of this family.......
 The Penn family, as Proprietaries of Pennsylvania by authority of the grant of 1681, and of William Penn's agreement with his settlement company, reserved for themselves about 10,000 acres in each 100,000 at one place.
 These manors were to have "a court baron and view of frank pledge."
 Two manors were erected in what was York County from 1749 to 1800 -- the manor of Springettysburg, in which the town of York, was laid out; and the Manor of Maske in which Gettysburg now lies (now Adams Co.).
 The latter manor contained 72 square miles.
 Quit rents are still paid (1933) on some of the manorial lands which was sold by special contract, while extra manorial lands were sold at stated prices."
 Thomas Latta was the Justice of the Peace of York County on Sept.
 27, 1774.
-Children:
+Thomas had at least one child:

 2 THOMAS (2).